gopicolo/Bakuman-Mangaka-e-no-Michi-Tool/README.md

 # `.scr` Script Extractor & Repacker with Pointer Fixes

-This repository contains two Python tools for **extracting** and **repacking** `.scr` script files from games that use Shift-JIS encoding and a specific internal pointer system.
+This repository contains two Python tools created by Gopicolo to **extract** and **repackage** `.scr` script files from bakuman mangaka e no Michi that use Shift-JIS encoding and a specific internal pointer system.

 ---